leo01110111/Quadrupeds_Climbing/README.md

 ## Overview

 This project implements a reinforcement learning environment for training quadruped robots to climb steep terrain and pyramid-shaped hills using Isaac Lab.
 The environment features curriculum learning, where robots progressively learn to navigate increasingly difficult slopes.
+This repository is a work in-progress.

 **Key Features:**